Key facts at a glance:

-- Beetroot is rich in folic acid, fiber, manganese, potassium and vitamin C.
+- Beetroot is rich in folic acid, fiber, manganese, potassium, and vitamin C

-- From pink hummus to elegant carpaccio – beetroot can do more than you think.
+- From pink hummus to elegant carpaccio – beetroot can do more than you think

 Before we get to the recipes, let's look at what makes beetroot a true superfood.
-This unassuming root vegetable is packed with valuable nutrients that can benefit your body in various ways.
+This unassuming root is packed with valuable nutrients that can benefit your body in various ways.

-- Folic acid (vitamin B9): 100g of beetroot provides over 30% of the daily requirement, important for cell growth and division.
+- Folic acid (Vitamin B9): 100g of beetroot provides over 30% of the daily requirement, important for cell growth and division

-- Dietary fiber: 2-3g per 100g supports digestion
+- Fiber: 2-3g per 100g supports digestion

 - Manganese: Over 15% of the daily requirement per 100g